 13. Historical Agricultural Land – Plotting the historical and future farming trends served.

 14. Hunger Map – Raising awareness about global hunger and places that are in need.

 15. Agromap – Breaking down primary food crops by sub-national administrative districts and aggregating by crop production, area harvested, and crop yields.

 16. Crop Resilience to Climate Change – Adapting to climate change and shifting weather patterns by promoting the continued health of your fields.

 17. Crop Productivity – Calibrating crop productivity using indices like Normalized Difference Vegetation Index (NDVI) to estimate global crop productivity.
 (Satellite Image Corporation AgroWatch Green Vegetation Index)

 18. Erosion-Productivity Impact Calculator (EPIC) – Prioritizing cropland conservation program implementations through “Model Simulation of Soil Loss, Nutrient Loss, and Change in Soil Organic Carbon Associated with Crop Production”.

 19. Agriculture Capability – Classifying the varying potential for agricultural production using the Canadian Land Inventory.

-20. Ranch Pasture Management – Collecting soils types, fence lines, roads and other data for better management for more meaningful reports and maps.
+20. Ranch Pasture Management – Collecting soil types, fence lines, roads, and other data for better management for more meaningful reports and maps.

 21. Agricultural Pollution – Quantifying the impacts on climate and the environment from agricultural pollution.